invana/data-transformers/docs/index.md

 The behaviour of the field transformers should be as follow:

 - apply field transformers on data and add new field or update the existing field
-- tell manager, the path of the field to apply (should mention the traversal of the field and the data types  through wish the path has to be travelled.
+- tell manager, the path of the field to apply (should mention the traversal of the field and the data types  through wish the path has to be travelled).
 - field transformers should be applied one after the other. example: `CleanTitleFieldTf` can be applied first and then `NewDocFromSubDocTf` is used to copy the cleaned data into a new collection.